endurtech/css-ready-classes-gravity-forms/readme.txt

 = Does this plugin rely on anything? =
 Yes, you must have Gravity Forms v2.0+ installed and activated.

+= How do I restore tooltips within Gravity Forms? = This plugin hides all backend tooltips.
+To restore tooltips you may temporarily disable this plugin.
+In the future I will look into embedding this feature into the main Gravity Forms Settings area so that it can be toggled.

+= Where did my Gravity Forms tooltips go? =
+This plugin hides all backend tooltips.
+To restore tooltips you may temporarily disable this plugin.
+In the future I will look into embedding this feature into the main Gravity Forms Settings area so that it can be toggled.

+= How do I use the Read-only CSS Ready class? =
+This class requires the use of an embedded JavaScript snippet within a hidden HTML form field.
+[Get the needed JavaScript snippet](https://endurtech.com/how-to-disable-or-hide-gravity-forms-tooltips-in-backend/).

+= I found this plugin helpful.
+How can I help? =
+Happy to have helped!
+Support my work and future improvements to this plugin by [sending me a tip using your Brave browser](https://endurtech.com/css-ready-classes-plugin/) or by [sending me a one-time donation](https://endurtech.com/give-thanks/).
+If you have any ideas for improvements or want to contribute to the code you may [get in touch with me](https://endurtech.com/contact/).

 == Upgrade Notice ==